 - ChromaSoft Laser Heat Transfer Paper is for white and light garments.

-- Test: Before beginning the transfer process, do a test print on regular paper of the image you're transferring.
+- Test: Do a test print on regular paper of the image you're transferring.
 This way, you can be sure that the image's size and color are what you want and that your printer settings and paper size are correct.

 - Launder: Wash, dry, and iron the fabric so that it's preshrunk and free of wrinkles to ensuring a smooth, even transfer.

-- Peel: While many transfer papers need to be peeled off soon after ironing, you can wait to peel off transfers with cool-peel backing papers until after the transfer cools and prevent scorched fingertips.
-Look for this feature on your transfer paper.
+- Peel: While many transfer papers need to be peeled off soon after ironing, this risks scorched fingertips.
+Look for transfers with cool-peel backing papers that allow you to wait until after the transfer cools.